gdolly/gdolly.github.io/about.markdown

 Software Developer by Profession.

-My interests include reading, martial arts, astronomy, finance, chess, and playing sports & games in general.
+My interests include reading, martial arts, astronomy, finance, chess and a lot more...